 Smartphones have become an important safety tool for many seniors.
 But, they can also be a difficult and confusing product to use for them as well.
 Let’s remember that most of the population in their 70’s and older spent the majority of their lives without these devices!

 So, does Apple make an iphone for seniors?
 The Apple iPhone 7 plus is not considered to be a phone JUST for seniors but it does have many of the features that would be of benefit to the older population.
-It has a 5.5 inch screen, font size can be enlarged, it includes a fingerprint reader and it includes features for the visual and hearing impaired.
+It has a 5.5 inch screen, font size can be enlarged, includes a fingerprint reader and features for the visual and hearing impaired.
 As an added bonus, it’s also water resistant.